jimmoffitt/developer_advocate.blog/twtr_evolution_intro.md

 * Then a twitter timeline, along with comments on affects on JSON and query Operators.
 ]

+### Fundamental Metadata

-### Retweets
+#### Retweets

-Retweets have an interesting history on Twitter. user convention/uproar --> UI features --> JSON affects --> filtering details.
+Retweets have an interesting history on Twitter.

+user convention/uproar --> UI features --> JSON affects --> filtering details.

+Beta period --> Official Retweet object with verb, original payload, and select metrics.

-### Twitter Entities
+#### Twitter Entities

-Looking at Twitter as a platform, the following events somehow affected the JSON payloads that are used to encode Tweets.
-This Tweet JSON is a set of Tweet attributes, and these metadata provide the values that PowerTrack Operators match.
+Hashtags, mentions, urls, media

+As these entities became first-class objects they became members of the *entities* collection of Tweet JSON attributes.
+Providing these entities

 ### Twitter timeline
 Below you will find a *timeline* of Twitter (as a Product and Platform).
 Most of these Twitter updates in some way fundamental affected either user behavior, Tweet JSON contents, query Operators, or all three.
+Looking at Twitter as a platform, the following events somehow affected the JSON payloads that are used to encode Tweets.

-Included below are comments indicating any JSON and/or filteirng affects.
+[Included below are comments indicating any JSON and/or filteirng affects?]
+[]

 #### 2006
 + October